What is Greening Westminster

 Greening Westminster is an annual grant funding programme designed to improve and increase Westminster’s green infrastructure and open spaces.

-The programme seeks to continue to connect with and empower community groups across the borough to ensure fairer access to high-quality green spaces.
+The programme seeks to continue connecting with and empowering community groups across the borough to ensure fairer access to high-quality green spaces.

 The programme has three key objectives - to improve and increase the: